Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Explore Outside of the City Center

-With so much to do in Downtown Portland, it’s easy to get stuck in the city center the whole time you’re in town.
-Explore outside the big city to get a more holistic experience in Portland.
+With so much to do around downtown Portland, it’s easy to get stuck in the city center the whole time you’re in town.
+Explore outside of downtown to get a more authentic experience.

-Consider renting a car and exploring the Mount Hood National Forest, 1.5 hours outside Portland.
-This is one of the most scenic places to hike near Portland with dense alpine forests and turquoise lakes, perfect for fishing.
+Also consider heading outside of the city.
+I’d recommend renting a car and exploring the Mount Hood National Forest.
+This is one of the most scenic places to hike near Portland with dense forests and turquoise lakes, perfect for fishing.

 Always pack a jacket when traveling to Portland, even in the summer months.
-Summer nights frequently drop to 50 degrees so it’s best to be prepared for any weather while visiting Portland.
+Summer nights can get chilly, even though they won’t necessarily be rainy.
+I recommend bringing something light but warm for the summer.

 Take Public Transportation

 It’s easier than you think to get around Portland with public transportation.
-Whether you opt for a bus, train, aerial tram, or public city scooter, transport anywhere in town on a small budget thanks to reliable public transportation.
+Whether you opt for a bus, train, bike, or public city scooter, you can get anywhere in town on a small budget thanks to reliable public transit.

 FAQs About the Best Time to Visit Portland